 On tour Hong Kong

-This is the second of a brand new series called VOGUE, Septemeber, 2010.
+This is a series called VOGUE LIPS.
 My intentions are to create as many pieces of art from one Vogue magazine and the left overs and spine will be afixed to a board to complete the series.
 This is my first full series using resin which I feel lends itself well to this nature of mixed media work not only protecting for longevity but making the work refelective as we are to past eras in our lifetime.
 I choose a seven year old Vogue issue to tie in to the 7 year cycle of life making it sympathetic and symbolic.
 As well as a showstopping work visually it also is preserving snippets of fashion history in the iconic lip image which the Vogue artist Erwin Blumenfeld's images from the 1940's and 50's were very famous for their simplicity.

 Look who is talking